Gloster Javelin: Production and further development

 The official production order for the Javelin was issued in mid-1953; as the Gloster Meteor was still being actively produced by Gloster, considerable elements of the Javelin were subcontracted out to other aviation companies owned by the Hawker Siddeley Group, such as Armstrong Whitworth.
-While some delays were incurred, the Javelin's status as a "super priority" for production helped to minimise the time involved in producing each aircraft.
+While some delays were incurred, the Javelin's status as a "super priority" for production helped to minimize the time involved in producing each aircraft.
 On 22 July 1954, XA544, the first production aircraft, took flight at Hucclecote.
 Production was assisted by a large order placed by the United States Air Force, purchasing aircraft for the RAF as part of the Mutual Defense Aid Program at a price of £36.8 million.